mapcrafter2048/Differential-Equation-Simulations-Software-/README.md

 # Differential-Equation-Simulations-Software

-The Project is concerned with simulating the solutions of differential equations
+The primary objective of this project is the research and implementation of computational algorithms for the numerical simulation of differential equation solutions.